 Reporters & Editors,

-You may have recently seen some anti-abortion groups and lawmarkers put out claims about the New Hampshire budget’s impact on reproductive health care.
+You may have recently seen some anti-abortion groups and lawmakers put out claims about the New Hampshire budget’s impact on reproductive health care.
 Below we hope to answer any questions you may have on this cruel anti-abortion budget.

 The budget just signed into law by Governor Sununu bans abortion at 24 weeks with virtually no exceptions, including none for fatal fetal diagnoses, rape, or incest.
 In addition, the budget mandates ultrasounds to determine gestational age at all stages of pregnancy.
 Generally, in the first trimester, a transvaginal ultrasound is necessary to determine gestational age.